 To promote our own brand, as the rebirth challenge arrived at a time traditional Hifi was slowing down and brick & mortar shops are slowly closing down, we thought the best way was to promote our products through direct sales, but in a different way you can find on AliExpress, and similar websites handling hundred of products and being more logistic agent rather the retailers.
 Our difference is we do FACTORY direct sales.

-We provide a true customized support, from the choice of the product that suits your needs, until its delivery.
+We provide truly customized support, from the choice of the product that suits your needs, until its delivery.
 We give you a lifetime unlimited support for any information about the product you bought and a warranty service served in your country.

-Although we are a very small factory compared to other Chinese actors in the tube industry, we pride ourselves that we are known in at least 38 countries: Australia, Austria, Belarus, Belgium, Brazil, Canada, Colombia, Denmark, France, Germany, Hong-Kong*, Hungary, Indonesia, Israel, Italy, Japan, Lithuania, Mongolia, Malaysia, Netherlands, New Zealand, Norway, Panama, Poland, Russia, Serbia, Singapore, Slovakia, Slovenia, South-Africa, Spain, Sweden, Switzerland, Taiwan*, Thailand, UAE, UK, USA. (*autonomous provinces of PRC)
+Although we are a very small factory compared to other Chinese actors in the tube industry, we pride ourselves that we are known in at least 40 countries: Australia, Austria, Belarus, Belgium, Brazil, Canada, Colombia, Denmark, Egypt, France, Germany, Hong-Kong*, Hungary, Indonesia, Israel, Italy, Japan, Lithuania, Mongolia, Malaysia, Netherlands, New-Zealand, Norway, Panama, Philippines, Poland, Russia, Serbia, Singapore, Slovakia, Slovenia, South-Africa, Spain, Sweden, Switzerland, Taiwan*, Thailand, UAE, UK, USA. (*autonomous provinces of PRC)

 We did this without any advertising.
 All our sales are done by word-of-mouth through internet forums and blogs.
 Our best advertising is the quality and performance of our products.
 We want to warmly thank Arthur Salvatore an independent reviewer who helped to promote Doge 8 when he wrote in 2010 on his blog high-endaudio.com that “Doge 8 may be the best value preamplifier in the history of audio”.